About the Chapter

 Our spring meeting rotates among the other four districts and is usually over two days, typically Sunday and Monday, and may offer education on one subject or on several subjects.
 Usually at our spring meeting there’s also an opportunity to visit several clubs.
 One of the fun parts of belonging to our chapter is that you get a chance to see other clubs and learn a little bit about their operation.

 Our summer meeting can be either a chapter-wide webinar hosted at a club in your district or a meeting at another one of our four remaining districts.
 Having the opportunity to spend time networking with our fellow club managers is extremely important so we try to make our summer in-person meeting a very social event with families included.

 Our largest education program of the year is generally our annual meeting and mini conference.
 Usually the location of our mini conference is the city in which our incoming Board President works.
 That gives our new president a chance to show off his or her club.
-We typically offer between 18 and 22 education credits during this mini-conference and offer between three and six different education programs.
+We typically offer between 12 and 14 education credits and offer between two and four different education programs.
 It offers a great mix of education and gives everyone an opportunity to reestablish the friendships that they’ve developed over the years.

 Another feature of our annual mini conference is our vendor show.
 The chapter has been putting on a vendor show since 1994 with between 30 and 40 vendors presenting their products and services each year.
 Bring your budget with you when you come to the vendor show.
 I’m sure you’ll find more than one product or service that’ll solve some of the challenges you’re facing at your club.
 We have vendors with products and services as wide-ranging as software to food to linen to pool furniture.
 I’m sure you’ll find something to help solve your problems.